ADEWUMI00777/Amazon-Product-Review-Analysis-DSA/README.md

 # 🛍️ Amazon Product Review Analysis (DSA Project)

-This repository contains a comprehensive product review analysis project completed as part of my training with the **Data Skillup Africa (DSA) Data Analysis Program**.
+This repository contains a comprehensive product review analysis project completed as part of my training with the **Digital Skillup Africa (DSA) Data Analysis Program The Incubattor Hub**.
 The analysis was conducted using a dataset scraped from Amazon product pages.
 The goal was to generate actionable insights for product improvement, marketing strategies, and enhanced customer engagement.

 ## 🏢 Company Background